 - 1/2 teaspoon pumpkin spice

-Whisk together the flour, xanthan, sugar, baking powder and salt together in a large mixing bowl and combine.
+- Whisk together the flour, xanthan, sugar, baking powder, salt and pumpkin spice together in a large mixing bowl and combine.

 These are best enjoyed fresh the day you make them.
 If you have any leftovers I recommend warming them up in the microwave or on a low heat in the oven before eating them and they'll be good as new!